I'm wondering if it would be helpful if we were to cut a practice plate together? Here is the thought... I could draw up a

 engrave small! .. plus I find I can get more money for small delicate engravings than large bold stuff.
 So think small...
 I promise it will be easier to cut anyway.

 Although the size of this engraving is still somewhat large

 to what I'm doing on the knife and watch engravings, but it is small compared to what I see beginners sometimes engrave.

 The file print size including the white space around the design is: .906" x 1"

 The design will need to be flipped over before printing and transferred so that it won't be a mirror to the one I'll cut in a video.
 I have flipped the image and

 saved it as a tiff file.
 A tiff file retains the print size.
 You should be able to download it, open it in your favorite paint program and just click print.

 I finished cutting the plate.
 The file is 15 minutes long and 478 megs big.
-I tried to upload it at

 I am using a PalmControl to cut the plate.